 PERFORMAN NCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 16.
-Manifested a learner- centered teaching philosophy in various aspects of practice and support colleagues in enhancing their own learner- centered teaching philosophy 2. session/s about enhancing teachers' learner-centered teaching philosophy through lesson planning LAC plan (refer to Annex 1 of DO 35, s.
-2016) that details supporting teachers in enhancing their learner-centered teaching philosophy through lesson planning Quality Evaluated lesson plans of colleagues to enhance their own learner- centered teaching practice as evidenced by MOV No. 1 Implemented plan for an activity to support colleagues in enhancing their own learner- centered teaching practice as evidenced by MOV No. 2 Planned for an activity to support colleagues in enhancing their own learner- centered teaching practice as evidenced by MOV No. 3 Demonstrated a learner-centered teaching philosophy in one aspect of practice (i.e., lesson planning) as evidenced by MOV No. 4 No acceptable evidence was shown
+Manifested a learner- centered teaching philosophy in various aspects of practice and support colleagues in enhancing their own learner- centered teaching philosophy 3.
+4. Sample lesson plans of colleague/s with annotations about enhancing their learner-centered teaching philosophy Minutes of LAC session/s about enhancing teachers' learner-centered teaching philosophy through lesson planning LAC plan (refer to Annex 1 of DO 35, s.
+2016) that details supporting teachers in enhancing their learner-centered teaching philosophy through lesson planning Lesson plan exemplar used during a Learning Action Cell (LAC) session Quality lesson plans of colleagues to enhance their own learner-centered teaching practice as evidenced by MOV No. 1 Implemented plan for an activity to support colleagues in enhancing their own learner- centered teaching practice as evidenced by MOV No. 2 Planned for an activity to support colleagues in enhancing their own learner-centered teaching practice as evidenced by MOV No. 3 Demonstrated a learner-centered teaching philosophy in one aspect of practice (i.e., lesson planning) as evidenced by MOV No. 4 No acceptable evidence was shown